If you’re an artist or a crafter who loves creating handmade goods, you might have wondered how to sell on Etsy.

 You might be tempted to start your own thing and sell your products on your own website.

-Unlike a personal page, Etsy also helps get your products in front of a lot of eyes via their website and social media.
-Which is a bonus considering you’ll have to spend much less time and money on marketing your store.
+Also, Etsy also helps get your products in front of a lot of eyes via their website and social media.
+Considering you’ll have to spend much less time and money on marketing your store, this saves you a lot of time and money you can spend on making your goods to sell.

 This doesn’t mean you can’t benefit from having both, however.